NStal/node-watch-compile/README.md

 ### ServiceList

 Some compilation has it's own watch system and some of them, such as `typescript`, may have incremental compilation which lead to a huge performance boost than normal compilation.
 So we provide a `exports.serviceList` to run it at start of watchcompile.
 Also you can run any other command as you wish as a service.
 It is actually just a command run at start of the watchcompile as a child process.

+## Behavior

+1. Only one task is running at any moment.
+2. When multiple task with exactly the same command is triggered, they get merged, unless one of them is currently running, then we will queue it.

 ### Notification